gpbl/react-day-picker/website/docs/api/types/modifier.md

 Ƭ **Modifier**: [*DefaultModifier*](defaultmodifier.md) \| *string*

-A string that is assigned to a day if the day matches a [Matcher](matcher.md).
+Represent the string assigned to a day when matching a [Matcher](matcher.md).